How to Install Arch Linux and Hyprland (Part 2 of 2)

 Theming

-Next we'll apply some themes for our applications to look right.
-We'll also configure the system to use our new Tela circle icon them rather than the standard adwaita theme
+Next, we'll apply some themes for our applications to look right.
+We'll also configure the system to use our new Tela Circle icon theme rather than the standard Adwaita theme

 GTK